 Detroit Schools and School Districts

-Located in Wayne County, Detroit is home to several schools for children and adults to further their education.
+Located in Wayne County, homes in Detroit are served by several schools for children and adults to further their education.
 Public, charter, and private schools are available for children to attend from pre-K through 12th grade.
 High school seniors have a few universities and colleges to choose from to start their undergraduate studies.
 Adults looking to obtain their GED or graduate degrees also have many choices.
 Here's a brief guide to schooling options in Detroit.

 Public School Districts Serving Detroit